 What Are The Health Benefits Of Drinking Alkaline Water?

-- It reduces the risk of diseases linked to cellular and bone degeneration such as osteoporosis, arthritis, etc.
+- It reduces the risk of diseases linked to cellular and bone degeneration.
+Helps in preventing bone degeneration.

 - It lowers the risk of suffering from kidney disorders.

-- It improves the blood flow by regulating the pH levels in the body.
+- It improves blood flow by regulating the pH levels in the body.